raeldc/kojo-project/README.md

 *	**Override everything in your application**.
 Don't like how an API works?
 Override it without hacking the core!
 *	**You want more room to implement your own style of programming than doing things a "certain way".**

+KoJo's main feature is the easy extendability and overloadability of its core.
+If you've been a programmer long enough, and you realize that you usually end up doing your own solution that's unique to your application, then KoJo might be for you.

+In other frameworks, applying your own solution usually means going out of convention.
+KoJo has minimal conventions and just helps you in implementing your own unique solutions.

 Other Features
 --------------